 Siri started.
 “That’s commonly known?” she asked, then cringed slightly, hoping the comment wouldn’t sound suspicious.

 “Of course it is, your majesty,” the storyteller said.
 “At least, to storytellers and scholars.
 Each God King has passed from this world shortly after his son and heir was born.
 It is natural, in a way.
-Once their heir has arrived, they know that they no longer need to be patient.
-They can release themselves and move on.
-Each God King has displayed a restlessness once his heir arrives.
-When it happens, they tend to search out the nearest opportunity to use up their Breath.
-They seek out suffering, they give up their Breath to heal, and then. . . .”
+Once the heir has arrived, the God King no longer needs to be patient.
+He can release himself from the burdens of life.
+Each God King has grown restless at the birth of his son, and has sought out an opporunity to use up his Breath.
+They seek out suffering, heal the people, and then. . . .”

-He threw up a hand, snapping the fingers out, throwing up a little spray of water which puffed to mist.
+He threw up a hand, snapping his fingers, throwing up a little spray of water which puffed to mist.

 “And then they pass on,” he said.
 “Leaving their people blessed and their heir to rule until he himself can produce a child.”